 So if you’re a backpacker reading this, or if you’ve just moved over to Sydney and wondering how you should spend Christmas, or if you’re just looking to for something different to do this Christmas in Sydney, here’s some of our favourite things to do on Christmas Day in Sydney.

-Tip – If you’re also looking for something to do this New Years Eve in Sydney, pre-book this awesome Glass Bottom Boat Cruise on Sydney Harbour.
-It includes food and an open bar with DJ!
+If you’re also looking for something to do this New Years Eve in Sydney, jump on these experience which are still available:

 If you’re travelling around Sydney, the best thing to do on Christmas Day is have fun on a Sydney Harbour cruise!
 Either spend the day at one of the various things we mention in this article, before getting ready to party on Sydney Harbour.